wangziqi2013/wangziqi2013.github.io/_posts/2020-09-05-an-adaption-cache-compression-scheme.markdown

 At compression time, if the 32-bit input word is not found in the CAM, then the compressor outputs a "0" bit indicating an uncompressed word, and writes the 32-bit word without any processing.
 If the input word is found in the CAM, then a "1" bit is written to the header, and the log2(N)-bit index is appended to the body.
+At decompression time, the header bit vector is used to guide interpreting the rest of the compressed line.
+For a "0" bit, the next 32-bit word is appended to the output buffer without processing.
+For a "1" bit, the next log2(N)-bit code word is read, and then used to index the dictionary.
+The output 32-bit symbol is then appended to the output stream.